boreq/plum/README.md

           - "9000:8118"
         restart: always

-Here `./plum` is a checkout of this repository.
-Both volumes are mounted read-only as Plum only ever reads from them.
+Here `./plum` is where you checked out this repository.

 The paths in the config file are the paths *inside* the container, so they have to match the mounted log directory: